codecarrotlabs/blog.codecarrot.net/_posts/design/2017-09-10-finding-a-design-process-that-works.md

 So what do you reckon?
 Is this a load of rubbish, is it just obvious?… or is there some value in it?
 Does anyone have any thoughts or tips they could add? 🙂

+Desiging is a very critial process, so [let us handle it for you](//www.codecarrot.net) and make a awesome web design for you.